How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 You shall not be able to access the shared folder if it is mounted to check this out you need to go to /data folder there in the file manager.

-To have access to a regular user, do what was done for Arch Linux, and add the user to the vboxsf group.
+To access a regular user, do what was done for Arch Linux and add the user to the vboxsf group.

 usermod –a –G boxsf “whoami”